wesleywerner/aliverl/mvc-refactor.md

 # References

 * [http://ootips.org/mvc-pattern.html](http://ootips.org/mvc-pattern.html): A nice MVC paradigm.
 Here I replaced the weakly-typed references with our event manager.
 * [http://ezide.com/games/writing-games.html](http://ezide.com/games/writing-games.html): touches on a basic implementation which this document started from.
+It expands the model to include networking support, which I have omitted.